1. Embezzlement Complaint | Case Background and Initial Assessment

 The defense integrated the embezzlement complaint into the investigative timeline to show that the client neither benefited from the transfer nor intended to obstruct the rightful owner’s access.

-Initial Legal Risks Under New York Practice
+Initial Legal Risks under New York Practice

 While New York does not use the term “embezzlement” as a standalone statute, embezzlement type allegations fall under larceny related provisions involving wrongful taking or withholding of property.